Issues

 Then, practices like these are possible:

-• All open bugs can be listed in order of User Pain (AKA priority).
+• Open bugs can be prioritised in order of User Pain.

 • The team can set easy-to-understand quality bars.
 For example, they could say “In order to release, we must have no open bugs with more than 15 pain.”